Niket1997/ask-rag/README.md

 - Qdrant for vector storage
 - Redis for caching and session management
 - LangChain for document processing and LLM integration
-- HuggingFace embeddings for semantic search
+- OpenAI embeddings for generating vector embeddings
+- OpenAI models for generating responses

 ## Getting Started